Concord Baptist Church of Christ - Brooklyn, NY

 8

-Organ installed in first church at present address:
+Organ in first building at present address:

 Estey Organ Company